simplex-chat/simplex-chat/simplex-messaging.md

       Alice, only known to Alice and Bob, used only for one simplex connection).
    2. he signs the command to the server connection `SID` using the "private" key `SK` (that only he knows, used only for this connection).
-   3. he sends the command to the server (see `send` in [Send message command](#send-message-command)), that the server will authenticate using the "public" key `SK` (that Alice earlier provided to the server).
+   3. he sends `"SEND"` command to the server (see `send` in [Send message command](#send-message-command)), that the server will authenticate using the "public" key `SK` (that Alice earlier provided to the server).
 2. Alice receives the message(s):
-   1. she signs the command to the server to subscribe to the connection `RID` with the "private" key `RK` (see `subscribeCmd` in [Subscribe to connection](#subscribe-to-connection)).
+   1. she signs `"SUB"` command to the server to subscribe to the connection `RID` with the "private" key `RK` (see `subscribeCmd` in [Subscribe to connection](#subscribe-to-connection)).
    2. the server, having authenticated Alice's command with the "public" key `RK` that she provided, delivers Bob's message(s) (see `message` in [Deliver connection message](#deliver-connection-message)).
    3. she decrypts Bob's message(s) with the "private" key `EK` (that only she has).
+   4. she acknowledges the message reception to the server with `"ACK"` so that the server can delete the message and deliver the next messages.

 This flow is show on sequence diagram below.